ty7swkr/cppurcu/README.md

 ### Reclaimer Thread (Optional)

 When enabled, reclaimer_thread handles object destruction in the background:
-1. storage::load() pushes old values to a double-buffered queue when version changes
+1. storage::load() pushes old shared_ptrs to the reclaim queue when data is updated
-2. Background thread periodically swaps and clears the queue
+2. Worker thread scans periodically and removes entries when unique()
-3. Objects are destroyed without blocking readers
+3. Non-unique objects remain in the queue until they become reclaimable
-4. Reduces overhead for objects with expensive destructors
+4. Objects are destroyed without blocking readers, reducing overhead for expensive destructors

 ### Thread Safety Guarantees